 The Board of Appeals shall have the power to hear and decide upon appeal a variation from the requirements of this Ordinance not in contradiction to the public interest in respect to a parcel of land or to an existing building thereon, where a literal enforcement of this Ordinance would result in unnecessary hardship.
 The Board of Appeals shall consider conditions and safeguards in conformity with this Ordinance in granting any variance by majority vote.
-The Board of Appeals shall not grant variances for "Prohibited Forbidden" in any District of this Ordinance.
-The Board shall not have the authority to permit any industrial use in a Commercial District, any commercial or business use in a Residential District or Residence and Farming District, or any residential use in a Commercial or Industrial District, except as may be otherwise authorized within this Ordinance.
+The Board of Appeals shall not grant variances for "Prohibited Forbidden".
 Variances may be permitted only under the following conditions: